Start and Grow a Profitable Botox®, Aesthetic Medicine or Medical Weight Management Practice

 During the timeframe between injection and Botox® binding to the muscle, there is an opportunity for the Botox® to migrate, as it has not bound to the muscle yet.
 Workouts, and especially explosive exercises, can accentuate and increase the migration.
 In other words, they can negatively affect your results.

-Can I do Yoga after Botox®?
+Can I Do Yoga After Botox®?

 Yoga after Botox